 I sniffled.
 “Who…are you and where are we?”
 I asked blindly, looking ahead hoping I could see him or something, but my efforts were useless.
 There was nothing but endless darkness everywhere I looked.

 He coughed a lot before responding.
 “My name is O’zaak.
 I’m a scientist and I have been locked up in here for…I don’t know how long.
 I haven’t seen daylight or any light in ages.
-We are in xxxx…,” he said, coughing again.
+We are in hell…,” he said, coughing again.

 He sounded as if he was dying.